manaswini017/Test/README.md

-# Chatbot using NLP
+# Implementation of Chatbot using NLP

 ## Overview
+## Project Description

-This project implements a chatbot using Natural Language Processing (NLP) techniques.
-The chatbot is designed to understand user intents and provide appropriate responses based on predefined patterns and responses.
-It utilizes the `nltk` library for natural language processing, `scikit-learn` for machine learning, and `streamlit` for creating an interactive web interface.
+This project implements an intelligent chatbot leveraging Natural Language Processing (NLP) techniques.
+The primary goal is to build a system capable of understanding user queries, determining their intent, and providing contextually relevant responses.
+By utilizing libraries such as `nltk` for language processing, `scikit-learn` for machine learning, and `streamlit` for the user interface, the chatbot aims to create a smooth and interactive experience for users.

 ---